aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 ## Inference on AWS Inferentia node of Amazon EKS

-Now we can use the compiled model to run a inference workload on Inferentia.
+Now we can use the compiled model to run an inference workload on Inferentia.

 ### Install Device Plugin for AWS Inferentia